Email Validation Testing: Test 9 Different Types of Emails

 Standard/Customization of Emails

 For example, few applications support the user to customize Emails when they are being sent.
-The user can change here the Subject line and/or body of the email to his convenient or for the purpose to recognize easily.
-In this case, thorough testing has to be done by the testing team as the chances of intruding is high.
+The user can change the Subject line and/or body of the email here for his convenience or for the purpose of recognising easily.
+In this case, thorough testing has to be done by the testing team as the chances of intruding are high.

 Conclusion